pearsonlab/DataPipeline-download/README.md

     - Run hello.py
     - Open [localhost:5000](localhost:5000) on your local browser and follow on the instructions on the webpage
     - Note: edf data files will be downloaded in s3_download folder of current directory, while behavioral data will be downloaded in s3_download/behavioral_data
+    - After the downloads are completed, get back to the main directory and run stop.py (this stops the ec2 instance as well as deletes the db instance and saves a db snapshot)